zineer/companion-module-youtube-live/HELP.md

    to authorize module for accessing your YouTube channel.
 Proceed with the account with which you want the module to interact.

 When all above is done, the module is ready for work.

-#### Action configuration

-When creating buttons for either starting or stopping a broadcast, you should pick the broadcast to work with using the provided dropdown menu.
-It should contain all broadcasts present on the channel.

 ### Thanks